whitemike889/atom-plugin/README.md

 ## Configuration

-You can change Kite's settings by clicking on `Preferences`, then `Package Settings`, then `Kite`.
-Alternatively, you can access the preferences files from the command palette using `Kite: Package Settings`.
-The default preferences file should be self documenting.
+You can view and change the Kite Assistant's settings by finding Kite in your list of installed packages.
+Alternatively, you can run the command `Kite: Package Settings` from the command palette.

 ## Contact Us